thejoshwolfe/git-vendor/README.md

 For some reason, the command line user experience of git submodules is seemingly designed to be atrocious.
 Just to start off the complaining train, `git status` does not warn you about uninitialized submodules someone else has added to your project.
 (And the default behavior of `git clone` does not initialize submodules.)
 This simple problem accounts for about 60% of the wasted time debugging why "something's wrong" with a repository in my experience.

 The next car in the complaining train is that `git submodule update` does not update submodules.
 Whenever I tell a colleague at work to "update the submodule to the latest version", I have to remember to clarify that this does not mean `git submodule update`.
 There doesn't seem to be any first-class mechanism built into git to update a submodule to point to the latest content pointed to by a named ref, such as the `main` branch of the external repo.
 The simplest command I've found to do this is: `(cd path/to/submodule && git fetch && git checkout origin/main) && git add path/to/submodule`.
-Is that really the best we can do?
+Is that really the best we can do? *UPDATE*: I've just discovered the `--branch` and `--remote` options in `git help submodule`.
+I have yet to try them, but they claim to do exactly what I'm asking for here.

 I could go on complaining about how replacing a submodule with a regular directory breaks everyone's `git pull`, or how the hidden content in the `.git/modules` directory will cause subtle errors if you ever try to replace a submodule with another one at the same path, but that's starting to get into niche territory (all of which I have actually run into in a professional environment).
 The crux of the problem is that git submodules are also functioning git repositories, which introduces tons of complexity unsuitable for a vendoring usecase.

-One small advantage of vendoring content over using submodules is the ability to elide unnecessary information: only including the files you want and ignoring the project's history.
-You might consider this just an optimization, but it's nice to have.
-This also applies to the vendored content's own git submodules if any; it's common to always include `--recursive` in submodule operations, which means you always get the sub-sub-modules you might not actually need.
+If you were to try to solve the filtering and patching use case with a submodule, it would probably come in the form of a commit that applies the changes you want.
+This probably means forking the dependency under your own user/organization/server and pushing one or more commits.
+When new changes are made to the third-party content, you would probably try doing a merge between their changes and your patch.
+However, if your real intention is to *ignore* the content of the `examples/` directory, for example, then a commit that deletes all the content there is the wrong tool for the job.
+That commit would cause a merge conflict when anything in the content is changed, and would completely miss new additions to the directory.
+This is an example of how file name based filtering better expresses intent, and is more suitable to the vendoring use case.

 #### [ingydotnet/git-subrepo](https://github.com/ingydotnet/git-subrepo)

 That tool solves a slightly different problem. `git-subrepo` is close to a feature-equivalent replacement for git submodules with an emphasis on pushing changes as collaborators.
-By contrast, this tool is more designed for a readonly view of someone else's code only creating patches on rare occasions.
+By contrast, `git-vendor` is more designed for a readonly view of someone else's code only upstreaming patches on rare occasions.

 It's great that people are trying to patch the design flaws in git submodules.
 I'm a fan of the idea of `git-subrepo`.
 I'm a bit surprised it's implemented in Bash, but that's a small complaint.
 As far as I can tell that project does not support file name based filtering, which is important for my usecase, but I see something in there about `filter-branch`?
-Maybe it does support file name based filter; I can't tell.
+Maybe it does support file name based filtering; I can't tell.

 I haven't researched `git-subrepo` thoroughly; maybe you should use that tool for your usecase depending on what you need.